What is a graduated payment mortgage What is a graduated payment mortgage?

 • You can buy your income property much earlier.

-• You will get more at home for your money.
+• You will get more home for your money.

 • At first, lower payments are required.